dustin/gopro/README.md

 web media, which you may need to provide if you're running it somewhere in particular.

+Several parameters may be configured with configuration files.
+The following paths are searched:

+* ~/.config/gopro/config.toml
+* .gopro.toml  (in the current directory)

+See the [example config][exconf] to see how this works.

 ### auth

 The `auth` command, as mentioned in the "Getting Started" section